Comparing Data Assimilation and Likelihood-Based Inference on Latent State Estimation in Agent-Based Models: Methods

 and the approximated posterior of the trajectory is given by the higher moments over the ensemble of particles.

 Given the new observation $\obs(t)$, the Kalman gain determines how much we should adjust the forecasted state $\xestf(t)$ to obtain the corrected estimate $\xest(t)$.
 In Bayesian terms, this corresponds to an optimal trade-off between the prior uncertainty (from the forecast step) and the observational uncertainty.
-The update step effectively applies Bayes' rule in a Gaussian setting, where the new state estimate is obtained by weighing the prior state estimate and the likelihood of the observation.
+The update step effectively applies Bayes' rule in a Gaussian setting, yielding the new state estimate by weighting the prior state estimate and the likelihood of the observation.
 This results in a posterior distribution that balances prior knowledge with new data.

 This approach allows EnKF to efficiently incorporate new observations while accounting for model uncertainty and ensemble spread.
-However, it relies on the assumption of Gaussian uncertainties and approximately linearizable dynamics to work under optimal conditions.
+However, it relies on the assumption of Gaussian uncertainties and sequentially linearizable dynamics to operate optimally.
+Importantly, only local linearizability is required at the observation times.
+Therefore, the EnKF can successfully handle strongly nonlinear dynamics, provided observations are frequent enough to prevent substantial divergence between successive updates \citep{vetra2018state}.
 In the \bcm setting, the observation operator~$\mathbf{h}$ matching agent opinions to interactions is highly non-linear, as interactions occur according to a step function of the distance of agents' opinions.
 Despite this limitation, we use the EnKF to estimate opinions and evaluate its performance compared to \lbi.